Welcome to our English Department

 - Mrs L Fyfe - Director English and MFL

-- Ms K Ellis – Second in English
+- Ms K Ellis – Acting Curriculum Leader for English

 - Miss K Andrews